Don’t just build facilities. Start designing health systems.

 Aaron McKenzie

-When we think about building a new healthcare facility, we are often discussing a multi-million to multi-billion dollar, 10 to 50-year gamble on the future.
+Building most new healthcare facilities is a multi-million/billion dollar, 10 to 50-year gamble on the future.

-These projects often come together because of immediate, real world demands and move forward with such incredible cost and complexity, that the pressure on all involved can be immense.
-This is amplified by the ticking clock of regulatory deadlines (especially in our home state of California), rising costs of construction and persistent pressure to improve reimbursement.
+These projects often arise because of immediate demands and proceed with such incredible cost and complexity, that it creates immense pressure on all involved.
+A pressure amplified by the ticking clock of regulatory deadlines (especially in our home state of California).

 High Pressure, Higher Stakes

-The seemingly safe path is to build a newer, bigger version of what exists today.
-The urge is to design facilities and pour concrete around known technologies and operational models while managing the process with a singular focus of getting the thing built.
+In this environment, the seemingly safe path is to build a newer, bigger version of what exists today.
+Designing facilities and pouring concrete around current technologies and operational models while singularly focusing on the built environment.

 Diagnosing the Real Problem

 Projects often begin with a tactical request, something like: “We need more space for administrative staff, but our campus is fully built out.”
-The demand for more space becomes the focus, blinding both hospital and project leadership to the underlying pressures that drive the need for change.
+The demand for more space becomes the focus, blinding leadership to the underlying pressures that drive the need for change and obscures opportunities for future success.

-When we step back from the straightforward demand for additional space, we inevitably find a web of miscommunication, misalignment, and mistrust that bubbles to the surface.
-We have led dozens of meetings with clinical, operational, and administrative leaders, seeing firsthand how multiple departments function in entrenched silos, rarely aligned around a cohesive strategy for future success.
-We are often brought in to support thoughtful, yet overwhelmed facility leaders that are tasked with solving the "space problem," only to find that they are not empowered or enabled to address the deeper, systemic challenges.
+When we unpack the requirements of this simple request, we inevitably find a web of systemic miscommunication, misalignment, and mistrust.
+We have led dozens of meetings with clinical, operational, and administrative leaders, seeing firsthand how multiple departments function in entrenched silos, rarely aligning on a cohesive strategy for future success.
+We are often brought in to support thoughtful facilities leaders that are tasked with solving the "space problem" and find that they are not empowered or enabled to address the lack of strategic alignment.

-When we realize that a space problem is a systems design problem, projects must pivot.
-What begins as a real estate exercise transforms into a strategic conversation about space, people, and enterprise demands, revealing a truth in healthcare: without strategic alignment, we are trying to solve the wrong problems.
+When we realize that a space problem is a systems problem, projects must pivot.
+What begins as a real estate exercise transforms into a strategic conversation about operational, staffing, and enterprise demands, revealing a truth in healthcare: without strategic alignment, we are trying to solve the wrong unrelated problems.

 What can we do about it?